Windsor Great Park: Geography

 The Great Park is a gently undulating area of varied landscape.
 It has sweeping deer lawns, small woods, coverts and areas covered by huge solitary ancient oak trees.
-There is a small river in the north of the park called the Battle Bourne running to the Thames near Datchet.
+There is a small river in the north of the park called the Battle Bourne, running to the Thames near Datchet.
 The River Bourne runs through a number of ponds to the south.
 Chief amongst these are Great Meadow Pond and Obelisk Pond, near the great lake of Virginia Water.
-The most prominent hill is Snow Hill and the avenue of trees known as the Long Walk runs between here and Windsor Castle.
-The area is accessed by a number of gates: Queen Anne's Gate, Ranger's Gate, Cranbourne Gate, Forest Gate, Sandpit Gate, Prince Consort's Gate, Blacknest Gate, Bishop's Gate and Bear's Rails Gate and the original medieval park pale can still be seen in places.
-The main road known as Sheet Street (A332) into Windsor runs through the northeast of the park.
-On the western side of the park is The Village, built in the 1930s to house Royal estate workers.
-It has a village shop and infant/junior school.
+The most prominent hill is Snow Hill, and the avenue of trees known as the Long Walk runs between Snow Hill and Windsor Castle.
+The area is accessed by a number of gates: Queen Anne's Gate, Ranger's Gate, Cranbourne Gate, Forest Gate, Sandpit Gate, Prince Consort's Gate, Blacknest Gate, Bishop's Gate and Bear's Rails Gate; the original medieval park pale can still be seen in places.
+The main road into Windsor known as Sheet Street (A332), runs through the northeast of the park.
+On the western side of the park is The Village, built in the 1930s to house royal estate workers.
+It has a village shop and an infant/junior school.
 Other buildings include the Royal Lodge, Cumberland Lodge, the Cranbourne Tower and Norfolk Farm.
 The park lies mostly within the civil parish of Old Windsor, though the eastern regions are in the Borough of Runnymede and there are small areas in the parishes of Winkfield and Sunninghill.
 Areas associated with or attached to the Great Park, but not officially within its borders include the Home Park, Mote Park, Flemish Farm, Cranbourne Chase, Forest Lodge and South Forest.

 Windsor Great Park has one of the largest collections of ancient oaks remaining in Western Europe.
 The oldest is a huge pedunculate oak known as King Offa's Oak, which grows in a private area of the estate.
 Tree experts estimate the tree's age as 1,300-1,500 years old, making this ancient tree the oldest oak in the United Kingdom since the collapse of the Pontfadog oak, surpassing the 1,200-year old Marton Oak in Cheshire.
 Other famous and ancient trees in the park include the popular Conqueror's oak in Cranbourne Park.